-Work with employers through the LEP and other local partners/programmes (Pledge, Accelerate, Local Growth Fund), to promote the adoption of new technologies and digital skills, share good practice and support the building of capacity

-- Ensure local actions address the key issues identified in the refreshed Skills Report and the associated Labour Market Assessment - Work with employers and other partners to develop case studies to demonstrate best practice in the application of new technologies in industry and to combat the gender stereotyping of occupations and learning routes - Continue to inform the development of the digital curriculum and job seekers through the use of real-time data and a more in-depth study of the changing nature of the digital labour market - Leverage additional funding to support the development of digital skills
+- Work with employers through the LEP and other local partners/programmes (Pledge, Accelerate, Local Growth Fund), to promote the adoption of new technologies and digital skills through existing structures rather than developing new projects and continue to encourage collaborative working. - Ensure employers are the heart of inspiring and informing about digital careers and the importance of digital skills and share good practice to support other employers to do the same, building capacity. - Work with employers and other partners to develop case studies to demonstrate best practice in the application of new technologies in industry and to combat the gender stereotyping of occupations and learning routes - Leverage additional funding to support the development of digital skills